Skip to main content

 Cmi Door Division/Jeld-WenOzark70Closure

-The largest notice was filed by General Dynamics-Land Systems at its Anniston facility, reporting 252 affected workers.
+The most significant filing came from General Dynamics-Land Systems at its Anniston facility, reporting 252 affected workers.
 Rock Mountain Mining followed with 187 workers.

 Trend & Outlook